jwodder/pyversion-info/README.rst

    Returns the release date of the given Python version.
 For a major or minor version, this is the release date of its first (in version order) micro version.
-The return value may be ``None``, indicating that, though the version has been released and is known to the database, its release date is unknown.
+The return value may be ``None``, indicating that, though the version is known to the database, its release date is not; use ``is_released()`` to determine whether such a version has been released or not.

 ``pyvinfo.subversions(version: str) -> List[str]``
    Returns a list in version order of all subversions of the given version.
 If